 Once we had walked through the cave, we began our descent to the small boat, which took us over to Titop Island.

 Titop Island was named after the Soviet cosmonaut Ghermann Titov, and has approximately 42 flights of stairs, according to my Fitbit, to get to the top.
 Once you’re at the top, it´s totally worth the butt burning flights of stairs!
 There were a lot of people at the top, in a relatively small area, but we had got to the top just before sunset so I suppose it was to be expected!

 We headed back to the boat and enjoyed our dinner then a couple of us went to the back of the boat and attempted squid fishing!
 I´m not really a fan of fishing, but I gave it a try.
 It was a (VERY!) tedious activity but I bet really rewarding if you caught one.
-There were a lot of boats and their lights around the area so it was quite difficult to catch them, although I did have one on the line but it wriggled free before I could show anyone!
+At the time of our attempt, there were a lot of boats and their lights around the area so it was quite difficult to catch them, although I did have one on the line but it wriggled free before I could show anyone!

 Pearl Farm & Kayaking